'We are not fish': Migrants stranded at sea grow frustrated

 The Sea-Watch 3, a vessel run by a German humanitarian group, plucked 32 people from an unsafe boat off the coast of Libya on Dec.
 22, including three small children who are suffering from seasickness and four teenagers, who are traveling alone.

 The vessel is now in Maltese waters sheltering from high winds and rough seas.
+In an act of desperation, one migrant jumped into the frigid waters on Friday, trying to swim for shore, but was quickly pulled back on board by the crew.

 “We are here on this boat and we do not understand what is happening,” Bob Kiangala, from the Democratic Republic of the Congo, told Reuters.